Last updated

 Key features

-- Capture contact information: From anywhere on the internet and send them directly into folk without leaving the page.
-Group them without having to open your CRM and keep your pipeline organized effortlessly.
+• Capture contact information: From anywhere on the internet and send them directly into folk without leaving the page.
+Group them without having to open your CRM and keep your pipeline organized effortlessly across all team members.

-- LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator and bring all your leads within folk, and use templates for quicker, streamlined communication.
-Or import search pages in moments directly from LinkedIn.
+• LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator and bring all your leads within folk, perfect for teams of 20-50 people managing multiple prospect sources simultaneously.

-- Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, access to templates, and tracking features, enabling teams to manage all communications directly from the CRM with consistency across all members.

-- Sales cycle and pipeline management: Easily organize leads into different pipelines or a Kanban board style to adapt to your sales cycle.
+• Sales cycle and pipeline management: Easily organize leads into different pipelines or a Kanban board style to adapt to your sales cycle, perfect for coordinating across 20-50 team members.

-- Notes and reminders: Attach notes directly to lead profiles and create notes collaboratively with a team member, and assign reminders so that the right person follows-up in time.
+• Notes and reminders: Attach notes directly to lead profiles and create notes collaboratively with team members, and assign reminders so that the right person follows-up in time across your entire organization.

 Pros